 You will gain knowledge and understanding of how plants function at different levels of organisation, from the molecular to the eco-physiological level, as well as of the methodology used in plant biological work and in research into physiological, molecular and cell biological issues.
 You will learn about the mechanisms that are involved in the evolution of new plant species and the factors that control plant diversity and the distribution of plant species.
 You will come to understand the way in which mating systems and population structure influence gene flow and genetic diversity in plants.
-You will find out about how plants interact with other organisms and their ability to adapt to environmental change.
+You will study how plants interact with other organisms and their ability to adapt to environmental change.
 You will be given a scientifically-based perspective to the conservation biology of plants and gain practical experience of ecological methodology.
 Field trips and laboratory work are integrated parts of many courses in this study programme.

 Special features of the programme:

-- Close connections to research in a international environment
+Close connections to state-of-the-art research in an international environment.